mysteradio/bash-a-la-mode/README.md

 hello and welcome :) these are my personal scripts, ones i use on every BASHy machine i get my hands on. i hope to use GIT to keep all my computers up to speed on my shenanigans, so to speak.

+(by way of dipping my toes into git, i am adding this line via vim in my terminal.
+2022.03.20.2048)

 PLEASE NOTE:

 * -------------------------------------------------------------------------------------------------------------------------------